Universality for polynomial invariants on ribbon graphs with half-ribbons: Polynomial invariant for HR-equivalent ribbon graphs

-\vspi It is natural to find the restricted polynomial $\cR'$ \eqref{rpr} over classes of flag-equivalent ribbon graphs and to show its universality.
+\vspi It is natural to find the restricted polynomial $\cR'$ \eqref{rpr} over classes of HR-equivalent ribbon graphs and to show its universality.
 Several other interesting developments can be now undertaken from the polynomial invariants treated in this paper.
-For instance, the polynomial $\cR$ does not satisfy the ordinary factorization property under the one-point-joint operation (see Proposition \ref{opBRfla}).
-Therefore, finding a recipe theorem in the sense of \cite{joan} becomes a nontrivial task for ribbon graphs with flags.
+For instance, the polynomial $\cR$ does not satisfy the ordinary factorization property under the one-point-join operation (see Proposition \ref{opBRfla}).
+Therefore, finding a recipe theorem in the sense of \cite{joan} becomes a nontrivial task for ribbon graphs with HRs.
 This certainly deserves to be investigated.
 Furthermore, significant progresses around matroids \cite{Duchamp:2013joa} and Hopf algebra techniques \cite{Duchamp:2013pha} applied to the Tutte polynomial have been recently highlighted.
 These studies should find as well an extension for the present types of invariants.
-Finally, combining some ideas of this work and Hopf algebra calculations \cite{Raasakka:2013kaa}, another important investigation would be to find a universality theorem for polynomial invariants over stranded graphs \cite{rca} extending ribbons with with flags.
+Finally, combining some ideas of this work and Hopf algebra calculations \cite{Raasakka:2013kaa}, another important investigation would be to find a universality theorem for polynomial invariants over stranded graphs \cite{rca} extending ribbons with HRs.

-{ RCA thanks the Perimeter Institute for its hospitality.
+{ The authors would like to thank the reviewers for their insightful comments and contributions leading to the improvement of our manuscript.
+RCA research is partially supported by the Alexander von Humboldt foundation.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
 This work is partially supported by the Abdus Salam International Centre for Theoretical Physics (ICTP, Trieste, Italy) through the Office of External Activities (OEA)-Prj-15.
 The ICMPA is also in partnership with the Daniel Iagolnitzer Foundation (DIF), France.}